pauly7610/anomaly/docs/USER_GUIDE.md

 ## FAQ
 - Only CSV and PDF files are accepted.
 - All features require login.
+- Backend is covered by 92%+ automated tests for reliability.
+- For API details and interactive docs, visit `/docs` (Swagger UI) or download the OpenAPI spec from `/openapi.json` on your running FastAPI backend.
 - For support, see [API docs](API.md) or contact the maintainer.